shaxzoddavronov/STT-NER-Uzbek/README.md

 ### Training Process Code:
 xxxxxxxxxxx

-## Overview
-This project focuses on developing a Speech-to-Text (STT) system specifically for the Uzbek language and enhancing it with Named Entity Recognition (NER) capabilities.
-The system converts spoken Uzbek into text and then processes the transcribed output to identify and extract meaningful entities such as names, locations, organizations, and other relevant information.

 ## NER Details
 The large version of XLM-RoBERTa model include over 570 million paramters which cause time inefficency and computing more resources (GPU/CPU).
 So We utilized one of the PEFT (Parameter Efficent Fine-Tuning) technique  called LoRA (Low Rank Adaption) used to fine-tune large neural networks efficiently by training only a small subset of parameters while keeping the majority of the model frozen.
 We trained only ~ 2 % paramters (12 millon) of original model.